XeroOl/hyde/getting-started.md

 <a name="download-the-template"/>
 ## Download the Template
 To start, you need to find the folder that NotITG is installed in.
-Download the [Mirin Template Code from GitHub](http://github.com/xerool/notitg-mirin/archive/master.zip) and unzip it into a song pack in your `Songs` folder.
+Download the [Mirin Template Code from GitHub]({{ site.github.repo }}/archive/v{{ site.version }}.zip) and unzip it into a song pack in your `Songs` folder.
-When you're done, the structure should be something like this (except `My Song Pack` would be filled in with whatever information you want):
+When you're done, the structure should be something like this: (instead of `My Song Pack` you can name the pack whatever you want):
 ```
 NotITG
 └── Songs
     └── My Song Pack
         └── notitg-mirin-master
             ├── lua
-            ├── readme.md
+            ├── readme
             ├── Song.ogg
             ├── Song.sm
             └── template
 ```

-Now, if everything went right, you can launch the game and find the "Mirin Template" song in the song wheel.
+Now, if everything went right, you should be able to launch the game and find the "Mirin Template" song in the song wheel.

 <a name="song-setup"/>
 ## Setting up the Song and .sm